owenprosser/macOSThemeSwitcher/README.md

 # macOSThemeSwitcher
 Automatically switch between Light and Dark mode based on the position of the sun!
-Using Python and AppleScript.
+Uses Python and AppleScript and requires PyEphem.